 - Politically Incorrect Villain: He's Lighter and Softer than Vane but is no less of an asshole.
 In his mutiny, he captured Edward, Adewale and Charles Vane.
 He leaves Edward and Vane stranded but he promises to re-sell Adewale back into slavery, just for the money.
 A real Kick the Dog moment.
 It's remarkable Ade didn't kill him then.

 - Red Baron: His nickname derived from his calico fabric costumes.

-- Lovable Sex Maniac: Manages to seduce Anne Bonny.
+- Lovable Sex Maniac: Manages to somehow seduce Anne Bonny.

 - Murder the Hypotenuse: Thinking Anne Bonny was two-timing him with Mary Read, he threatened to kill the latter before being let in on her secret.